david-roh/Sense_glucose/README.md

 ```bash
 python main.py --input_folder <input_folder> --out_folder <out_folder>
 ```
 - **input_folder**: The folder where the combined.pkl, and glucose.pkl are saved, i.e. the out_folder path in the preprocessing step.
+NOTE: will scan for prefix of "c_" and "s_" to find the subject and cohort folders.
-    - Ex: “./SeNSE TAMU/TCH: Cohort 1 Data/S01”.
+    - Ex: “./SeNSE TAMU/c_01/s_01”.
 - **out_folder**: This is the folder where all the final extracted PPG beat data is stored.
 It will create the cohort and subject folder automatically based on your input_folder.
     - Ex: Create a new folder, **TCH_processed**, under the "SeNSE" folder, i.e. “./SeNSE/TCH_processed”.